earthtoolsmaker/website/content/projects/bear_identification.md

 each other.

 ![Metric Learning - Embedding](/images/projects/bear_identification/metric_learning_embed.png)
-*Mapping bear faces to points in a vector space*
+*Gallery / Mapping bear faces to points in a vector space*

 Once the bear faces are mapped onto a high-dimensional space, querying and retrieving the nearest individuals becomes feasible, as summarized in the diagram below:

 ![Identification Pipeline Overview](/images/projects/bear_identification/pipeline.png)
-*Full Pipeline Overview*
+*Gallery / Full Pipeline Overview*

 ## Conclusion